bruhtus/bruhtus.github.io/content/posts/instanity.md

 At the time of writing this post, there's some sort of AI hype going around, and some of the testimonies is that AI make people "learn faster" or "doing stuff faster".
-With that in mind, i've been wondering, why did people want to be "faster" or do things "instantly"?
-When writing this blog post, i still have no idea why, but i know that this mentality can be bad.
+With that in mind, let's talk about how this mentality can be bad.

 First off, some people want to "learn faster", and i'm like _and then what_?
 What would these people do after learning as fast as they can?
 Scrolling